What Should I Use For Inclusive Tax Computation?

 Although the calculation method used in this option deviates from the typical inclusive approach, it nevertheless computes the taxes as inclusive of the specified transaction line value.

-The calculating process for each of these alternatives, with a transaction line amount of $1,000 USD and an applicable tax rate of 10% of the taxable base amount, is shown in the accompanying table.
-As an example, the line amount.
+The calculating process for each of these alternatives, using a transaction line amount of $1,000 USD and an applicable tax rate of 10% of the taxable base amount, is clearly demonstrated in the accompanying table.
+For example, the line amount is calculated as follows…

 Method Calculation Taxable Basis Amount Tax Amount Transaction Line Amount